emaloney/MBToolbox/README.md

 ![Gilt Tech logo](Documentation/images/gilt-tech-logo.png)

+# IMPORTANT NOTE

+This documentation is out of date with respect to Cocoapods integration below.

+Use of Cocoapods for Mockingbird Toolbox is no longer supported.
+Instead, you must embed the `MBToolbox.xcodeproj` in your own project file and select the appropriate framework for the target platform.

 # Mockingbird Toolbox

 The Mockingbird Toolbox is a set of general-purpose utility code for use in iOS and Mac OS X applications.